Sobień Castle: History

-First mentioned as Soban, it was a Royal castle guarding the merchant route along the San River.
+First mentioned as Soban, it was a royal castle guarding the merchant route along the San River.
 The castle was built by order of King Casimir III the Great in 1340.

 In 1389 King Władysław II Jagiełło conferred the castle to a noble family of Kmita.

 The castle was destroyed in 1474 and again in 1512 by Hungarian forces.
-In 16th century the Kmita family sold the estates and the castle to Stadnicki family, who held it until 1713.
+In the 16th century, the Kmita family sold the estates and the castle to the Stadnicki family, who held it until 1713.